jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

     console.log(_foo2["default"].text)

-Since the parent object never chagnes, any changes in values will always be current, as they are always resolved when evaluated.
+Since the parent object never changes, any changes in values will always be current, as they are always resolved when evaluated.

 #### Why is this a problem?